thanhnguyen2187/code-challenge-99tech/readme.md

 ## Problem 5

-The word play in the description is nice, where "crude" and "CRUD" are homophones (same sound different spelling; I actually had to look up the word).
+The word play in the description is nice, where "crude" and "CRUD" are homophones (same sound, different spelling; I actually had to look up the word).
 Dependency installation and running can be found at the [README](src/problem5/README.md).
 The server is pretty basic, but I'll try to list out some interesting choices I made: